 This course introduces students to black and white fine art photography, both on film and in Adobe® Photoshop®.
-Course information covers camera anatomy, aperture, depth of field, shutter speed, light, and exposure and darkroom techniques of chemical processing black and white film.
-Post-processing of film will happen in Adobe® Photoshop® with basic image editing and printing techniques covered.
-Lectures introduce the study of the technique and aesthetics of fine art photography and the history of photography.
+Course information covers camera anatomy, aperture, depth of field, shutter speed, light, and exposure.
+Students learn the techniques of chemical processing black and white film.
+Post processing of film will happen in Photoshop with basic image editing and printing techniques covered.
+Lectures will introduce the study of the technique and aesthetics of fine art photography.
+The history of photography will also be introduced and discussed.
 Readings, research papers, field trips to galleries and museums, visiting artists, and both group and individual critiques are part of the learning experience.